matheo-angelo/IC/README.md

 - **CS224W:** Material from the Stanford CS224W Course on Graph Machine Learning, for didatic purposes.
 - **Code:** Source code of the experiments.
 - **Documents:** Research proposals and reports from the project.
+- **Publications:** Posters and papers resulted from the ongoing research.